whitebird-roman-gruzd/whitebird-en-docs/sdk/README.md

 **currencyAmount** - int, allows pre-filling the currency amount for the exchange.

 **currencyFrom** - string from _Currency enum_.
 Allows pre-filling the currency to be exchanged from.
+**disableCurrencyFrom** - bool, disable currencyFrom selector, also it blocks amount field (if it was provided).

 **currencyTo** - string from _Currency enum_.
 Allows pre-filling the currency to be exchanged to.
+**disableCurrencyTo** - bool, disable currencyTo field, also it blocks cryptoWallet field (if it was provided).

 ```typescript
 let currencyFrom: Currency;
 let currencyTo: Currency;